XinyueZ/cusnews/README.md

 Cloud on [bmob](http://www.bmob.cn)

+The help of dependence of [jsoup](http://www.jsoup.org) to filter out html-tags.

 # API
 Enter lot keys in key.properties under resources directory(live, dev flavors).
 Don't publish keys to public when fork the project to avoid abuse indeed.